vadimgierko/linky-notes/README.md

 - you can build your knowledge base by storing notes containing content from different sources (books, articles, blogs, podcasts, videos etc.) & your personal notes containing your own knowledge, ideas & reflections on any topic
 - all of your notes are automatically organized (without any effort) in one place by tags you've added to them
-- you can format your notes with built-in markdown editor easily & fast (you need only a few minutes to figure out [markdown syntax basics](https://www.markdownguide.org/cheat-sheet/))
+- you can format your notes with built-in markdown editor easily & fast (check the markdown guide linked in the app's nav menu)
 - you can add sources to your notes & automatically build your source base
 - your notes are easy to search & filter via tags search bar on the main page (you can also use ctrl-f search if you need)
 - you don't need folders, categories or labels to organize your notes, so there is no structure or hierarchy to manage (and strugle) with